Terraflock·Entropis·Ntrop·Xentrop

 ENT-SCALE8 billion-neuron markers8/8N/A (2B only)

-ENT-PLASTICITY5 structural plasticity markers5/55/5
+ENT-PLASTICITY5 structural adaptation markers5/55/5

 ENT-XPLAT11 hardware invariance markers11/11 cross-validated